CodingGagan/markdown_test/apis/governance-apis/spec-cost-prediction-api.md

 Observe how `defaultNamespace` impacts the `default-deployment` workload.

-From that output, `costChange`notices the existing `kubecost-cost-analyzer` deployment in the `kubecost` namespace and is producing an estimated _negative_ cost difference because the request is being reduced.
+From that output, `costChange`notices the existing `nOps-cost-analyzer` deployment in the `nOps` namespace and is producing an estimated _negative_ cost difference because the request is being reduced.
 However, because historical usage is also factored in, there is no drastic cost reduction that might be initially expected from a `1m` CPU and `1Mi` memory request.

-For how to use the predictions API in a use case preventing cost overruns before they occur, see the guide [here](/using-kubecost/proactive-cost-controls.md).
+For how to use the predictions API in a use case preventing cost overruns before they occur, see the guide [here](/using-nOps/proactive-cost-controls.md).

 ## Use cases

-For an example use case on how to use predictions to achieve proactive cost control, see [here](/using-kubecost/proactive-cost-controls.md).
+For an example use case on how to use predictions to achieve proactive cost control, see [here](/using-nOps/proactive-cost-controls.md).